gdbroman/broman.blog/_posts/2020-08-02-eternal-skills.md

 It’s a helpful question for pre-screening what skills to learn.

-Math, physics, philosophy; these are safe bets since what they’re studying - reality - is not changing any time soon.
+Math, physics, philosophy; these are safe bets since their object of study - reality - is not changing any time soon.

 You could call them _eternal skills_.